-With teams moving toward tight ends and away from pure fullbacks, it is doubtful that the 6-foot, 250-pound Leach will find someone willing to pay him anything close to the $3 million in base salary he was scheduled to earn from the Ravens in the final season of his most recent contract.
+With NFL teams moving towards tight ends and away from pure fullbacks, it is doubtful that the 6-foot, 250-pound Leach will find a team willing to pay him anything close to the $3 million in base salary he was scheduled to earn from the Ravens in the final season of his most recent contract.
 Leach could get a deal that could allow him to recoup some of the earnings via incentives, but in all likelihood, he will sign a "minimum salary benefit" contract, where Leach will earn the league minimum ($840,000) base salary with a cap number of between $555,000 and $620,000, depending on whether or not he receives a signing or roster bonus.

 That deal could come from the Ravens, who have not closed the door on bringing Leach back.

-"There could be an opportunity for him to return to the Ravens once he explores the free-agent market, and we could re-visit this before or during training camp," Ravens GM Ozzie Newsome said on Tuesday.
+"There could be an opportunity for him to return to the Ravens once he explores the free agent market, and we could re-visit this before or during training camp," Ravens GM Ozzie Newsome said on Tuesday.

 NFL video from Yahoo!
 Sports: